arcalot/arcalot.github.io/docs/arcaflow/workflows/flow-control.md

 ### Dry Out with bindConstants()

 The builtin function [bindConstants()](expressions.md#functions) allows you to factor out any constant input variables to a foreach subworkflow.
+The input variable `name`'s value is repeated across each iteration in this input.
+This section will show you how to simplify it.

 ```yaml title="input-repeat-name.yaml"
 iterations: